Preparing to attend Supreme Court

 If you or one of your witnesses requires an interpreter, let the court registry know well before your hearing.

-The Ministry of Justice's Court Services Branch provides:
+The Attorney General's Court Services Branch provides:

 - spoken language interpreters for people who don't speak English, and